 - The person should also remain silent and still during the reading.

 - Have the person use the restroom prior to the reading, as a full bladder can elevate the systolic pressure.

 Consumer Reports provides a beneficial blood pressure monitor buying guide that outlines what you should look for in a good home monitor.

 If you or a loved one has a problem with maintaining healthy blood pressure, San Diego Home Caregivers can help – from planning and preparing nutritious meals, to picking up prescriptions and ensuring medications are taken exactly as prescribed, to helping a person stay as active as possible, and much more.
 We provide professional home care services in Carlsbad and the surrounding area, and are always on hand to help your loved one maintain a healthy life.
-To learn more, or to set up an in-depth consultation, call our San Diego senior home care experts at (619) 487-9000
+To learn more, or to set up an in-depth consultation, call our San Diego senior home care experts at (619) 487-9000.